What is Arbitrage Betting? | Arbitrage Betting Explained

 - Using arbitrage software for betting.

-Arbitrage or arbing is where a bettor takes advantages of the different odds offered by bookies to make a profit, regardless of how the game goes.
-Also known as matched betting, a wager will need to be made on the outcome whilst also making sure that the combined bets are not going to lose money.
-The key is to use different bookies with different odds and an odds comparison website.
-It is profitable but you need to know what you are doing and to be prepared to wager large stakes so Betting Sites Without Betting Limits are a good option.
-But the return on investment will add up.
-However, the variation in odds offered at the sportsbooks is unlikely to be that significant for the big sports competitions so you may have to bet on a more obscure event.
-You also need to make the bets simultaneously so that the prices don't change between making the first wager and the second.
+Arbitrage or arbing is where a gambler takes advantages of the different odds offered by bookies to make a profit, regardless of how the outcome.
+Also and better known as matched betting, wagers are made on multiple outcomes all while making sure that the combined bets guarantee profit.
+The key is to use different bookies and find the best prices via an odds comparison website.
+It is profitable but you need to know what you are doing and to be prepared to wager large stakes, so sites without betting limits are a good option.
+As the variation in odds offered on sportsbooks is unlikely to be that significant for big sports and major competitions, however, you may have to bet on a more obscure event.
+You also need to make the bets simultaneously or as close together as possible, so that the prices don’t change between making the first wager and the second.

 Now let’s do the maths.

 If you were betting on a cricket match for a simple win or lose.
 You see that one bookie has the home team at 1/2 (or 1.5) and a second has the away team at 9/4 (3.25).
 By backing both bets, you will make a profit.
 First you need to work out how much to place on each.
-Firstly, decide how much money you want to get back and then divide that figure by the odds.
-If you want £500, you need to put £333.33 (£500 divided by 1.5) and £153.84 on the away side (£500 divided by 3.25).
+Firstly, decide on a rough overall budget and then adjust the stakes accordingly to reflect the prices so that you make profit.
+You do that by dividing that figure by the odds.
+If you want a £500 return, you need to put £333.33 (£500 divided by 1.5) on the favourites and £153.84 on the underdogs (£500 divided by 3.25).
 Your total stake is £487.17 and you are guaranteed to get £500 returned, so your profit is £12.83.
-Now that's arbitrage betting explained, so where are the best places to bet?
+Now that’s arbitrage betting explained, so where are the best places to bet?

 Top arbitrage betting sites

 Titanbet has unique promotions including free bets each week as well as a wide range of sports, both big and small.
-We're impressed by the Tipster sport betting tips and a 100% matched bet up to £200 with the Tipster bonus code.
+We’re impressed by the Tipster sport betting tips and a 100 per cent free bet match on your first wager up to £200 with the Tipster bonus code.
 These tips are perfect for football betting with their pretty accurate forecasting, tips and odds.
-OpenOdds has also reviewed Football Betting Odds Comparison to help you.
+OpenOdds experts have also made football betting odds comparisons to help you track down where the best prices are most of often.

 Top arbitrage betting tips

-- Searching through several bookies to find the best odds can be time-consuming so arbitrage betting software can save money and increase profits.
+- Searching through several bookies to find the best odds can be time-consuming, so arbitrage betting software can save money and increase profits.
 You can join an arbitrage betting forum to keep abreast of which bookies are the best for you.
-To decide who to join, see our Bookmaker comparison articles.
+To decide who to join, see our bookmaker comparison tables throughout OpenOdds.

 - If you don’t want to invest in software, you’ll need to use an odds comparison website to look at the market – and then react quickly before the odds move.

-- You will need to open several accounts so you can make sure you have access to the best odds.
-Also, look for signing-up promotions at our Bonus comparison review.
+- You will need to open several accounts, so you can make sure you have access to the best odds.
+Also, look for sign-up promotions and welcome offers on our bonus comparison list.

-- Download an arbitrage betting calculator app as your arbitrage bet finder to determine various strategies and reduce the risk of making mistakes by manually working out the stakes you need to win.
-It's quicker too and time is of the essence in arbitrage wagers.
+- Download an arbitrage betting calculator or app.
+This can help keep you track of the latest arbitrage bet placed.
+You don’t need to keep a manual record.
+It’s quicker and time is of the essence in arbitrage wagers.

 Conclusion: Making informed choices to be a successful arber

-Now it should be clearer what is arbitrage betting and whether it is your thing.
-You'll need to be serious about making money from gambling to be a successful arber.
-It's time-consuming and you need to keep a cool head to decide where to wager and to make simultaneous bets.
-The upside is that, if you play your cards right, you are guaranteed a win even if it is not much.
+Now that you what is arbitrage betting and whether or not it works for you, you’ll need to decide whether the commitment involved works for you.
+If you’re serious about making money from gambling, then chances are you’ll be a successful arber.
+It is time-consuming and you need to keep a cool head, decide where to wager and when to make simultaneous bets.
+The upside is that, if you play your cards right, you are guaranteed a win even if the profit margins are modest.
+If you need arbitrage betting explained to you in greater detail, we encourage you to do some research of your own.

 Betting regularly with fairly large sums will mean you can accumulate a fair amount of money and have the satisfaction of beating the bookies.
 The way to simplify this form of gambling is by using software to with live feeds from many bookies so you can see which ones are the best to place your opposing bets plus an arbitrage betting calculator to see what you need to trade to make a profit.